 Purple Reign: Throw Ultra Violet Around Your Garden

-Every year, Pantone releases its colour of a year, a colour that so many people wait for with bated breath, from wedding planners to gardeners and, well, this year the royal hue is back in fashion.
-That’s right, the 2018 colour of the year is ultra-violet.
+Every year, Pantone releases its color of a year, a color that so many people wait for with bated breath, from wedding planners to gardeners and, well, this year the royal hue is back in fashion.
+That’s right, the 2018 color of the year is ultra-violet.

-The good news is, the colour purple has long been a perennially perfect colour to throw about in the garden, which might have something to do with there being over 170 different shades.
+The good news is, the color purple has long been a perennially perfect color to throw about in the garden, which might have something to do with there being over 170 different shades.

-Of course, not everyone knows how to use ultra-violet in their backyard, which is why we have pulled together a list of purple plants that you need to know about if, of course, you want to see this colour get a little nod every time you look out of your kitchen window with soap-sud covered hands
+Of course, not everyone knows how to use ultra-violet in their backyard, which is why we have pulled together a list of purple plants that you need to know about if, of course, you want to see this color get a little nod every time you look out of your kitchen window with soap-sud covered hands.

-This dramatically deep coloured alternative to the agapanthus is a hugely popular addition to the garden for some many reasons, not least of all they are able to survive for long periods without any water whatsoever.
+This dramatically deep colored alternative to the agapanthus is a hugely popular addition to the garden for some many reasons, not least of all they are able to survive for long periods without any water whatsoever.
 But that’s not all.
-They are also super-easy for beginners and, best of all, they keep this gorgeous colour of theirs all year round.
+They are also super-easy for beginners and, best of all, they keep this gorgeous color of theirs all year round.

 This big, beautiful and bold trees are one of our favorites without any shadow of a doubt.
 There is just something absolutely breathtaking seeing a row of jacaranda trees in spring when their gorgeous, bright purple flowers start blooming.
 But what makes this an absolute winner in our books is the fact it is a pollinator, which means it won’t just be a vibrant addition to your garden, it will attract all sort of wonderful nature too, from hummingbirds to butterflies.